seaoak/phitu/README.md

 ### Major Policy

+- Priority:
+  1. Testability (including "non-functional requirements")
+  1. Isomorphic JavaScript
+  1. Speed (first view, navigation response, static file generation, test)
 - Modern Web Standards: ES6 (ECMAScript2015), HTML5 APIs (History, WebWorker, WebSocket)
-- First priority: Testability (including "non-functional requirements")
-- Second priority: Isomorphic JavaScript
-- Third priority: Speed (first view, navigation, static file generation, test)
 - No online editor (you can use your favorite text editor, like "Vim")
 - No version control (you can use your favorite VCS, like "Git")
 - No collaborative working support (you can use file sharing services, like "Dropbox")